-Sometime after the invention of the chitarrone ("large kithara") in Florence about 1585, various local forms of long-necked lutes were developed.
-One variant appearing in Rome at the end of the sixteenth century, dubbed the Roman archlute, accommodated unfretted diatonic bass strings and was tuned to a pitch standard of about 386 hertz (a full step below the modern pitch standard), and was used in many churches.
+Sometime after the invention of the chitarrone ("large kithara") in Florence around 1585, various local forms of long-necked lutes were developed.
+One variant appearing in Rome at the end of the sixteenth century, dubbed the Roman arch lute, accommodated unfretted diatonic bass strings and was tuned to a pitch standard of about 386 hertz (a full step below the modern pitch standard), and was used in many churches.
 Only ten such instruments are known today, of which this example is the latest and one of the most beautiful.
 By the end of the through bass period, in the middle of the eighteenth century, the arch lute had become an indispensable instrument of the orchestra.

-The Museum's fairly late example was built by the most prominent Roman luthier of the early eighteenth century, David Tecchler, who was born in Germany and moved from Augsburg to Rome before 1700 and remained there until his death.
-Renowned for his violins and, especially, his cellos, Tecchler also occasionally made plucked instruments; however, this handsome instrument, signed Dav: Tecchler/fecit Romal AD 1725 on an ivory plaque on the finial and similarly labeled within the body, seems to be his only extant archlute.
-Its deeply arched back comprises fourteen thin ebony staves separated by ivory double striping.
+This example was built by the most prominent Roman luthier of the early eighteenth century, David Tecchler, who was born in Germany and moved from Augsburg to Rome in 1698 where he lived until his death.
+Renowned for his violins, and especially, his ‘cellos, Tecchler also occasionally made plucked instruments; however, this handsome instrument, signed Dav: Tecchler/fecit Roma AD 1725 on an ivory plaque on the final and similarly labeled within the body, seems to be his only extant archlute.
+Its bowl is comprised of fourtheen thin ebony staves separated by ivory double striping.
 The neck is veneered front and back with tortoiseshell over a thin layer of gold leaf.
 Six pairs of strings extend above the gut-fretted fingerboard, while eight single bass strings are fastened into a second extended pegbox.
 The fragile soundboard—currently in remarkably fine condition—is ornamented with an intricately carved rosette in the soundhole, mother-of-pearl inlays, and outlined with a bone and tortoiseshell lace.
-A clip on the back of the neck and a button at the tail secured a strap that supported the nearly six-foot-long instrument.
+A clip on the back of the neck and a button at the tail secured a strap that supported this nearly six-foot-long instrument.